One Entrance, One Path, One Destination: The Foot of the Cross

 A few years later I was involved with a retreat center that wanted to add a prayer labyrinth to its grounds.
 A youth choir from a church volunteered to install one and conducted a "brick drive" in their congregation.
 Members donated funds and bricks to supply materials to line the path of the labyrinth.
 They gathered over 1,000 bricks for the project!

 They originally envisioned installing a Chartres design but we encountered some limitations, especially in the time available to complete the project.
 They planned the project during a weekend when they also needed to rehearse and perform a concert, attend worship, and fulfill other commitments.
 There were also space limitations that would have made an 11-circuit labyrinth unworkable.
 When you add the prospect of supervising dozens of youth to lay bricks in concentric circles with only about a foot of separation between each path, alternatives quickly became attractive.
-I prepared the Cross Labyrinth design for its straight paths, simplicity, and clear Christian symbolism.
+We used the Cross Labyrinth that I designed with straight paths, simple layout, and clear Christian symbolism.

 As it turned out, most of the choir's work time was rained out.
 The youth installed almost the entire labyrinth in a three-hour window between heavy showers.
 Several hours of follow up work were needed to finish a few areas, and a men's fellowship group later constructed a wooden cross that now lies in the center of the labyrinth.
 It has been well used ever since.